-The Day of Atonement signifies God and His Church are to be reconciled, not just legally as in the case of the imputation of righteousness but actually, such that worldliness, lust, and self-will have been driven from our personality.
+The Day of Atonement signifies God and His Church are to be reconciled, not just legally as in the case of the imputation of righteousness, but actually, such that worldliness, lust, and self-will have been driven from our personalities.

-The feast of Tabernacles, during which the Israelites live in small shelters outside their homes or apartments, represents the forming of Christ in us and then the Father and the Son coming to dwell forever in that which has been formed in us.
+The feast of Tabernacles, during which the Israelites live in small shelters outside their homes or apartments, represents the forming of Christ in us and then the Father and the Son coming to dwell forever in what has been formed in us.

 The Kingdom of God, the fullness of salvation, occurs as we enter the final feast, the eternal residing of the Father and the Son in us.
 All other aspects of salvation point toward and find their significance in the final feast, the spiritual fulfillment of Tabernacles.

 Jesus replied, “If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him.”
 (John 14:23)